maratai/craftery/fiber_arts/fiber_art_suppliers.md

 - [The Miller Girls Yarn](https://themillergirlsyarn.com/) - US-based.
 Terrific wholesaler with broad and unusual offerings.
 - [Pocket Wheel](https://www.pocket-wheel.com/) - US-based small workshop maker of Pocket Wheel travel spinning wheels.
 I have a secondhand one and it's amazing.
 The wait list is about two years long but the wheel is *fantastic*.
 - [Saori Santa Cruz (Etsy)](https://www.etsy.com/shop/saorisantacruz) - US-based (although Saori looms are imported from Japan).
 No affiliation, but I am a very happy repeat customer.
 Jill has her own tutorials for Saori looms and tools that I found invaluable.
+- [Saori Studio Los Angeles](https://saoristudiola.com/) - US-based (again, Saori looms are imported from Japan).
+No affiliation, a very happy repeat customer.
+Laura is terrific to work with.
 - [Spinolution](https://www.spinolution.com/) - US-based.
 Fantastic spinning wheels although the "toe treadling" requires some practice.
 - [SpinPerfect](https://spinperfect.com/) - US-based.
 I haven't tried the 3D-printed spinning wheel, but they also make accessories and bobbins for Spinolution spinning wheels (I have a Mach III).
 - [Texsolv](https://texsolv.se/) of Texsolv heddle fame (weaving).
 Sweden-based.